GamePulseStudio/gamepulse-sdk/CONTRIBUTING.md

-# Contributing to GameAlytics SDK
+# Contributing to GamePulse SDK

-We welcome contributions to the GameAlytics SDK!
+We welcome contributions to the GamePulse SDK team!
 This document provides guidelines for contributing to this project.

 ## 🚀 Getting Started